 Method of use: Use 2 pumps of Refresh and Revive toner on damp cotton wool, and gently wipe upwards and outwards over the entire face and neck areas for an illuminous glow

-Deep Moisture Replenishing Mask delivers intense moisturisation to help soften signs of ageing.
-With exotic oils of ylang-ylang flower and vetiver root combined with pure honey, the skin will plump and hydrate, feeling soft and smooth.
+Deep Moisture Replenishing Mask delivers intense moisturisation to help soften signs of aging.
+With exotic oils of ylang ylang flower and vetiver root combined with pure honey, skin will plump and hydrate, feeling soft and smooth.

 Method of use: Smooth a small amount gently over the cleansed face and neck.
 Leave the mask to replenish and moisturise for 3-5 minutes, then rinse, tone and moisturise for illuminous skin